NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/README.md

-This DSA GROUP 1  repository has 2 folders called SECTION A AND SECTION B.
+Our repository has 2 folders called SECTION A AND SECTION B.

 Folder SECTION A contains the algorithm for the group project's SECTION A question.